top of page

 How local advocacy can change the trajectory in local government.

-The request to develop the Powell Property was made in December of 2019 via a letter from Mr. Joseph Damico representing the Powell Family.
-After mounting pressure from residents, the council re-engaged with the Powell family in pursuit of negotiating a purchase.
-In 2022 the borough entered into an agreement of sale for 40.2 acres on the west side of Valleybrook Rd.
-The purchase is pending Grant Funding.
+The request to develop the Powell Property was first made in December 2019 through a letter submitted by Mr. Joseph Damico on behalf of the Powell Family.
+Following significant community engagement and resident advocacy, Borough Council re-engaged with the Powell family to explore preservation and acquisition options.
+In 2022, the Borough entered into an agreement of sale for approximately 40.2 acres located on the west side of Valleybrook Road.
+The purchase was successfully finalized on March 14, 2025, preserving the property for the benefit of the community.

 Valleybrook Road in Chester Heights, PA